lindenb/jvarkit/docs/CoveragePlotter.md

   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --rrff
+      Only display arcs where the strands the the read and its mate are Forward-Forward or Reverse-Reverse
+      Default: false
     --skip-center
       When calculating the median depth, only consider the extended region, not the original interval.